jrandj/aws-solutions-architect-associate/README.md

     * AWS DataSync is used to move large amounts of data from on-premises to AWS.
 It is used with NFS and SMB compatible file systems.
 The replication can be done hourly, daily, or weekly.
 The DataSync agent is required to start the replication.
 It can be used to replicate EFS to EFS.

     * AWS DataSync automatically encrypts data and accelerates transfer over the WAN.
-Datasync performs automatic data integrity checks in-transit and at-rest.
+DataSync performs automatic data integrity checks in-transit and at-rest.

-	* DataSync is best for a one-time migration, and a hybrid architecture with continuous sync is more suited for Storage Gateway.
+    * AWS DataSync is best for a one-time migration, and a hybrid architecture with continuous sync is more suited for Storage Gateway.

 1. Data transformation services with appropriate use cases (for example, AWS Glue).